In a Lonely Place: Background

 The original ending had Steele strangling Gray to death in the heat of their argument.
 Sgt.
 Nicolai comes to tell Steele that he has been cleared of Mildred's murder but arrests him for killing Gray.
 Steele tells Brub that he is finally finished with his screenplay; the final shot was to be of a page in the typewriter which has the significant lines Steele said to Gray in the car (which he admitted to not knowing where to put) "I was born when she kissed me, I died when she left me, I lived a few weeks while she loved me".
 This scene was filmed halfway through the shooting schedule, but Ray hated the ending he had helped write.
 Ray later said, "I just couldn't believe the ending that Bundy (screenwriter Andrew Solt) and I had written.
 I shot it because it was my obligation to do it.
 Then I kicked everybody off stage except Bogart, Art Smith and Gloria.
 And we improvised the ending as it is now.
 In the original ending we had ribbons so it was all tied up into a very neat package, with Lovejoy coming in and arresting him as he was writing the last lines, having killed Gloria.
 Huh!
 And I thought, shit, I can't do it, I just can't do it!
 Romances don't have to end that way.
 Marriages don't have to end that way, they don't have to end in violence.
 Let the audience make up its own mind what's going to happen to Bogie when he goes outside the apartment."

-Bacall and Ginger Rogers were considered for the role of Laurel Gray.
+Bacall, Rosalind Russell, Vivien Leigh, Ingrid Bergman and Ginger Rogers were considered for the role of Laurel Gray.
 Bacall was a natural choice given her off-screen marriage to Bogart and their box-office appeal, but Warner Bros. refused to loan her out, a move often thought to be in reaction to Bogart having set up his own independent production company, the type of which Warner Bros. were afraid would jeopardize the future of the major studios.
 Rogers was the producers' first choice but Ray believed that his wife Gloria Grahame was right for the part.
 Even though their marriage was troubled, he insisted that she be cast.
 Her performance today is unanimously considered to be among her finest.